Last updated August 18th, 2023.

 Cambodia is now open for business, is developing at a fast pace, and is now home to one of Asia’s best property markets.

-Today, we’ll look at several types of data including rental yields in major cites like Phnom Penh and Siem Reap, comparative analysis with other Asian markets, along with Cambodia’s wider economic fundamentals.
+Today, we’ll look at several types of data including rental yields in major cities like Phnom Penh and Siem Reap, comparative analysis with other Asian markets, along with Cambodia’s wider economic fundamentals.

 Southeast Asia’s Strongest Economy